coldFireworks/packet_crafter/README.md

 		new_packet.extend_payload("Hello, world!".bytes());
 ***Step 4***

 The data is now ready, so we just need to bake the packet.
-This is where checksum fields and length fields duch as the one in the IP header will be populated (see [this doc page](https://docs.rs/packet_crafter/0.1.4/packet_crafter/headers/trait.Header.html#tymethod.make) for an explanation of why I decided to calculate these even though the OS will likely overwrite them)
+This is where checksum fields and length fields such as the one in the IP header will be populated (see [this doc page](https://docs.rs/packet_crafter/0.1.4/packet_crafter/headers/trait.Header.html#tymethod.make) for an explanation of why I decided to calculate these even though the OS will likely overwrite them)

 		let data: Vec<u8> = new_packet.into_vec();
 	}